ceumicrodata/onboarding/_episodes/02-terminal.md

 Terminal commands can be executed by pressing enter after typing them.
 The general structure of a command is the following:
 `command <positional arguments> <optional arguments>`.
 Some commands work by themselves, while others require arguments (for example if you want to change the working directory, you have to specify the new working directory).
 Positional arguments always have to be specified, while optional arguments are, as their name suggests, optional.
 You can almost always get a detailed explanation on the positional and optional arguments by opening up the manual of the command by executing `man <command>` or by calling the command with its help optional argument by `<command> --help` or `help <command>`

-You can find the most commonly used commands with a short description below by categories
+You can find the most commonly used commands with a short description below by categories.
+If you prefer, you can check out [this Carpentries page](https://datacarpentry.org/shell-economics/), which contains a more detailed walkthrough for each command.

 ## Navigation
 - `pwd` returns the path to the current working directory.
 In most cases this is part of the command prompt, however, if you are deep down in the folder structure, the command prompt will only display a few parent directories.